waizwafiq/waizwafiq/README.md

 <h3>👀 About me: </h3>

 - 👨🏻‍🏫 I'm a virtual tutor in Physics and Mathematics for Malaysian Certificate of Education (SPM) students.
-- 💻 I love learning something new, now I'm learning about:
+- 💻 I love learning something new!
+Currently learning about:
-  * ⚙ Back-end web development
+  * ⚙ Back-end web development using Django
   * 🤖 Artificial Intelligence development

 <hr>